google-research/selfstudy-adversarial-robustness/defense_baseline/README.md

 Our best attack results are as follows, when evaluated on the first 100 images in the CIFAR-10 test set using the provided pretrained model..
-- l_infinity distortion of 4/255: TODO attack success rate
+- l_infinity distortion of 4/255: 97% attack succes rate
-- l_2 distortion of TODO: TODO attack success rate

 ## References